ndr2084/pytorch-rl-scheduler/README.md

 ## 🚧 Environment Setup

-Ensure that you have the environment set up to all versions specified by [hkust-adsl](https://github.com/hkust-adsl/kubernetes-scheduler-simulator) before proceeding beyond this point
+1. Ensure that you have the environment set up to all versions specified by [hkust-adsl](https://github.com/hkust-adsl/kubernetes-scheduler-simulator) before proceeding beyond this point.

-Please ensure that Go, pytorch, and flask are is installed.
+2. Please ensure that Go, pytorch, and flask are is installed:
 `go mod vendor` installs the dependencies required for the simulator
 `pip install torch` installs the dependencies requires for the rl-based scheduler
 `pip install flask` installs the dependencies required to capture the pods from the cluster and assign scores via http requests